Wikia/guidelines/PHP/CodingConventions.md

 ### Function Length

-Functions should have a limited length.
-This limit is loosely defined as one “page”, where a page is the number of lines that fit into your editor window or less.
-This definition is intentionally vague to allow flexibility but the spirit of this guideline is that a developer should not have to scroll vertically to see a full function definition.
+A function definition should be easy for a reader to digest.
+This means two things:

+* A function should not do too much
+* A reader should not have to scroll to see the entire definition

+For the first point, "Clean Code" ([PDF](https://one.wikia-inc.com/wiki/File:Clean_Code_Book.pdf)) sums this up nicely:

+> Functions should do one thing.
+They should do it well.
+They should do it only.

-If a single function becomes too long it should be broken up into smaller functions which the original function can call.
+If a function does more than one thing, it should be split into smaller functions which the original function can call.

+To the second point, a function should be less than a page in length.
+Anything longer almost certainly does more than one thing, and forces a reader to scroll to view the whole function.

 ### Line Length